Plutokekz/MVG-Api/README.md

 An async and sync wrapper for the MVG endpoints, with data validation over pydantic

+## Breaking Changes

+between version 0.1.5 and 0.2.0 the api has changed a lot.
+The api is now split into versions.
+The old api is available under mvg_api.v1 and the new api is available under mvg_api.v2.

 ## Features

 - Sync and async support: You can use this wrapper to make API calls synchronously or asynchronously based on your needs.